Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 The equation of the first Newton iteration (\ref{Niteration101}) is very simple:

 and

 Thus, {\it the regularized Burnett approximation is at the same time the first Newton correction as applied to the Euler initial approximation}.
-This propertie distinguishes the regularization of the Burnett approximation among other regularizations.
+This property distinguishes the regularization of the Burnett approximation from other regularizations.
 Now the functions (\ref{1Nreg1101}) can be regarded as the {\it second} Newton correction as applied to the Euler initial approximation (\ref{Euler101}).

-Finally, let us examine the question what does the Newton method do in a case of singularities.
+Finally, let us examine what Newton's method does in the case of singularities.
 As we have demonstrated in the previous section, the singularity of the diffusion-like mode occurs when this mode couples to a non-hydrodynamic mode of the 10 moment Grad system if the spatial dimension is greater that one.

-We leave it here without a proof that the invariance equation method as applied to the 10 moment Grad system (\ref{Grad103}) leads to the system of equations (\ref{system103}).
-We have already demonstrated what is the outcome of the Newton method as applied to the first two equations of this system (responsible for the acoustic mode and containing no singularities).
-The Newton method, as applied to the equation (\ref{quadratic103}), reads:
+Without proving it here, the invariance equation method as applied to the 10 moment Grad system (\ref{Grad103}) leads to the system of equations (\ref{system103}).
+We have already demonstrated what the outcome of the Newton method is when it is applied to the first two equations of this system (responsible for the acoustic mode and containing no singularities).
+The Newton method, as applied to (\ref{quadratic103}), reads:

 where $n\ge 0$, and $Y_0 $ is a chosen initial approximation.
 Taking the Euler approximation ($Y_0 =0$), we derive: